India buys Gandhi papers for $1.1 million

-NEW DELHI (Reuters) - The Indian government has bought thousands of letters, papers and photographs which shed light on the life of independence hero Mahatma Gandhi, days before they were to be auctioned at Sotheby’s in London, a government official said on Monday.
+NEW DELHI, July 9 (Reuters) - The Indian government has bought t housands o f letters, papers and photographs which shed light on the life of independence hero Mahatma Gandhi, days before they were to be auctioned at Sotheby’s in London, a government official said on Monday.

 “These (papers) are of huge importance to India to carry out research on the Gandhian view on various things, that is why we decided to purchase them,” said a senior official at India’s ministry of culture in New Delhi, who asked not to be named.